 We began working together in Portland Maine in 2011.
-Today, many of our original members have reunited in New York, after working at companies such as the Manhattan Theatre Club, the Williamstown Theatre Festival, American Conservatory Theatre, the Berkeley Repertory Theatre, the California Shakespeare Theatre, and Portland Stage Company.
-Our intention remains to create new theatre.
+In 2014, many of our original members reunited in New York, after working at companies such as the Manhattan Theatre Club, the Williamstown Theatre Festival, American Conservatory Theatre, the Berkeley Repertory Theatre, the California Shakespeare Theatre, and Portland Stage Company.

 Nora Sørena Casey is a playwright, dramaturg, and director.
 She loves work that is lyrical and imaginative, and also maybe a little bit mean.
 In her free time, Nora continues her lifelong love of soccer by playing, watching, and daydreaming about the sport.
 Some of her favorite plays include The Trestle at Pope Lick Creek, The Clean House, and Ajax.

 Ben Ferber is a director, playwright, and sound/projection designer.
 He likes work that focuses on the Internet and technology, and work which is destructive and uncomfortable.
 Ben can be found on the stranger parts of the Internet “researching” arcane topics, and he does urban exploration in his free time.
 Some of his favorite plays of late include The Nether, Mr. Burns, A Post-Electric Play, and An Octoroon.

 Todd Brian Backus, Nora Sørena Casey, Ben Ferber, Jenna Grossman, Emily Mahaffey, Liz Petley, Julie Shelton, Shannon Stockwell, Emily White, and Ella Wrenn.